deakinmt/entsoe_outage_models/README.md

 ===
 TO DO
 ---
-[ ] how to most suitably load in the installed production data [ ] check we have all countries
+[ ] how to most suitably load in the require production data [x] check we have all countries
-[ ] check if vvmult should be used
+[x] check if vvmult should be used
+[x] checksums on all country outputs
-[ ] checksums on all country outputs
+[ ] checksums on intermediate outputs (e.g., vvmult)
 [ ] exploring the errors in GB data
+[ ] exploring the negative values in the IE data
+[ ] exploring discontinuity in DE, NL data
-[ ] saving the output data for re-use
+[ ] saving the individual generator outages sparse matrix [ ] saving the output data for re-use
 [ ] exploring the min-max errors
 [ ] looking at outages of only conventional plant, not renewables
 ===

 In general, the scripts use options to select what to run - e.g.,